 - Investments in environmental projects, including works to restore mangrove trees and shrubs on the coast of Colombia and in forest-grass savannahs in Kenya;

-- Eco-friendly energy projects benefiting local communities, including the installation of rooftop solar panels in a facility for underprivileged children in the Philippines and the electrification of an off-grid fishing community in Thailand;
+- Eco-friendly energy projects benefiting local communities, including the installation of rooftop solar panels at a facility for underprivileged children in the Philippines and the electrification of an off-grid fishing community in Thailand;

 Zero impact or negative impact?

-When a company claims to be carbon neutral, it aims not to actually add carbon to the atmosphere.
+When a company claims to be carbon neutral with zero impact, it aims not to actually add carbon to the atmosphere.

 It can do this in several ways: